Club History

 2009

-ChumpCar World Series founded by John Condren with the goal of making endurance auto racing affordable for all.
+ChumpCar World Series was founded by John Condren with the goal of making endurance auto racing affordable for all.
 ChumpCar was a play on words named after the defunct Champ Car World Series.
-The initial concept was an endurance racing series for cars of 500 dollars in value or less similar to the 24 Hours of LeMons endurance racing series.
+The initial concept was an endurance racing series for cars valued at 500 dollars or less, similar to the 24 Hours of LeMons model.

 ChumpCar World Series logo